 “They make me want to puke.
 They just want to get into our pants,” Carina replied.

 “Don’t worry about them.
-They’re Vans and Thrasher shirts won’t get them anywhere in life,” Michael joked.
+Their Vans and Thrasher shirts won’t get them anywhere near girls,” Michael joked.

 Using my powers, I sneakily made the branch on the tree they were under swoop down and hit one of them in the back of the head.
 We all snickered.